 DLP™ (Digital Light Processing)

 A projection TV technology developed by Texas Instruments, based on their Digital Micromirror Device (DMD) microchip.
 Each DMD chip has an array of tiny swiveling mirrors which create the image.
 Depending on the TV's resolution, the number of mirrors can range from several hundred thousand to over two million.
-DLP technology is used in both front- and rear-projection displays.
+DLP technology is popular both for digital cinema projectors used in movie theaters and projectors desinged for home theater use.

 There are two basic types of DLP projector.
 "Single-chip" models use a single DMD chip, with color provided by a spinning color wheel or colored LEDs.
 "3-chip" projectors dedicate a chip to each primary color: red, green, and blue.
 While 3-chip models are considerably more expensive, they completely eliminate the rainbow effect, which is an issue for a small minority of viewers.